 I AM ENOUGH

 I once heard a photographer say that when they do a family portrait session, their first priority is to make sure mom feels pretty.
 Let her be in the back so she doesn't feel fat.
-Make sure she's at flattering angles, because if mom feels pretty then it all goes better.
+Make sure she's at flattering angles because if mom feels pretty then it all goes better.
 This struck me as a bit tragic.
 It's apparently a silent epidemic that women who have given up so much of themselves to raise a family should have the experience of a family portrait session be permeated with feelings of inadequacy.
-Sadly, I must admit I'm probably infected with this virus myself.
+Sadly, I must admit I've probably infected with this virus myself.
 How senseless.
 Just to put this into perspective, flip the genders.
 "We need to make sure dad feels attractive, let him stand behind the kids so he doesn't feel fat."
 Ridiculous, right!?

 It doesn't have to be a portrait session though.
 When we get our photo taken with friends, how much of our mental and emotional energy goes toward worrying about how we'll end up looking?
 I've experienced this with a group of great friends, people I love and who love me on a happy occasion that we want to remember with a photo.
 Knowing what's about to happen, we all talk about what to do physically so we don't look old or fat.
 It's kind of funny but it's kind of not funny.
 How much joy is lost because of our own self criticism?
-We can't really measure it, but it takes a chip out of our happiness in that moment.
+We can't really measure it, but it takes a chip out of our happiness at that moment.
 And we don't even realize it's happening because it's just NORMAL.
 Even if a woman doesn't fall into this particular trap, there are other ways that the media mind screw affects her and it starts quite young.

 If you think of HOW MUCH this media mind screw saturates us starting when we're kids, it's astonishing.
 Think about every critical thought a woman or girl has about herself throughout the day.
 Feeling fat.
 Feeling like she can't just allow herself to age gracefully.
 Feeling like she's not pretty enough.
 Feeling like she's not achieving enough.
 Feeling like if she doesn't have guys interested in her as she is, she needs to dumb down and fix up.
-Feeling like a few extra pounds or wrinkles or cellulite or grey hair or arm flab or stretch marks or not being able to get pregnant or find a man or save her marriage or protect her children from harm… feeling like those things DIMINISH HER WORTH… When you stretch that across a life time, this is a big effing deal.
+Feeling like a few extra pounds or wrinkles or cellulite or grey hair or arm flab or stretch marks or not being able to get pregnant or find a man or save her marriage or protect her children from harm… feeling like those things DIMINISH HER WORTH… When you stretch that across a lifetime, this is a big effing deal.

 These thoughts and feelings occupy precious emotional and mental space.
 Whatever emotional and mental space is busy with negative self talk, that space is not available for life giving things.
 Things that make us truly joyful, content, grounded, and at peace.
-If every single woman and girl around the world suddenly had the weight of the media mind screw lifted off of her, if we all TRULY BELIEVED "I am enough"… it might not fix everything, but we would certainly be happier deep down inside.
+If every single woman and girl around the world suddenly had the weight of the media mind screw lifted off of her if we all TRULY BELIEVED "I am enough"… it might not fix everything, but we would certainly be happier deep down inside.
 Can you even imagine what that would be like?
 How healing is that thought?
 I am enough.
 Girls wouldn't give it all away so quickly.
 Young women wouldn't settle for bad dating relationships.
 Kids would have happier moms.
 Husbands would have happier wives.
 We would have better friendships.
 We would be emotionally, mentally, and physically healthier.
 We would possibly live longer.
 Our home would be a happier and healthier place.
 The world would be better.

 The impact of this is impossible to quantify.